 You don't apply for things you could get.
 When you succeed, it feels like luck.
 Compliments don't land because the voice says "they don't know the real you."
 Every achievement is followed by the question: but is it enough?
 The answer is always no.

 You don't start because it won't be good enough.
 You don't share because people will judge.
-The not-enough belief kills things before they have a chance to exist — not because you lack ability, but because the standard is impossible.
+The belief kills things before they have a chance to exist — not because you lack ability, but because the standard is impossible.

 Why Enough Never Arrives

 This belief often fuels a deeper pattern of worry and overwork.
-When achievement becomes the way to feel safe, it often looks like high functioning anxiety from the outside.
+When achievement becomes the only way to feel safe, it often looks like high functioning anxiety from the outside.

 Notice the Voice